mlg-/bug-squishing/README.md

 ## Sanity check *everything*

+Assume the simplest thing is wrong before you decide you have discovered a massive bug in Ruby/Sinatra/what-have-you.
+(Occam's Razor, anybody?)

 Checking your assumptions is ground zero for problems that seem weird, magical, and/or completely nonsensical.
 Did you save the same file in multiple places in your text editor?
 Are you running two tabs in your terminal, or another window altogether that is conflicting with the code you're trying to run now?
 Did you save the changes to the file you are working on?

 ## Beast-mode uses of Pry